^

 Treatment

-Pneumonia and chest pains left
+Pneumonia and chest pain on the left

 Causes of pneumonia

-Pneumonia can be caused by a viral, bacterial or fungal infection of the lungs.
+Pneumonia can be caused by a viral, bacterial, or fungal infection of the lungs.

 Symptoms of pneumonia

-Pain in pneumonia, usually one-sided
+Pain in pneumonia is usually one-sided

 Diagnostics